How to Register for VAT in Denmark: Complete Step-by-Step Guide for Small Businesses

 Before registering for VAT, your business must first obtain a CVR number.

-You can register your business online via:
+You can register online through:

 Virk.dk – Danish Business Authority

-You will typically need:
+You will usually need:

 - Business name